 A: In August 2018, the DRC notified the WHO of a cluster of 26 cases of Ebola, including 20 deaths, in North Kivu Province.
 The location of this outbreak poses a particularly high public health threat at the national and regional levels because the province has a big population, shares several national and international borders, and has been experiencing intense conflict and a worsening humanitarian crisis.

-On June 11, the WHO confirmed a case of Ebola in Uganda after a five-year-old boy traveled with his family from the DRC to Uganda.
+In June 2019, the WHO confirmed a case of Ebola in Uganda after a 5-year-old boy traveled with his family from the DRC to Uganda.
 The young boy, his brother and his grandmother have since died from Ebola.

 Q: What are the major challenges preventing health workers from containing this outbreak?

-A: Response efforts have been complicated by armed conflict in the area and a local suspicion of both the government and of medical assistance.
+A: Armed conflict and a local suspicion of both the government and of medical assistance have complicated response efforts.
 The very epicentre of the outbreak is in a conflict zone: dozens of armed groups are fighting over land, natural resources, ethnicity, and religion.
-Nearly 200 health facilities have been attacked in the DRC this year, forcing health workers to suspend or delay vaccinations and treatments.
+There have been nearly 400 attacks in the DRC since the start of the epidemic, forcing health workers to suspend or delay vaccinations and treatments.
 Without adequate guarantees of security, health workers have not been able to efficiently reach all those affected or those at high risk of exposure, which gives the virus time and space to spread.

 Q: What about the Ebola vaccine?

-A: An experimental Ebola vaccine — not yet authorised for widespread use — has shown to be highly effective in protecting people from the virus.
-It is being distributed on a “compassionate basis” to protect the people that are at highest risk of the Ebola outbreak.
-So right now the vaccine is only available to health workers and others that are in contact with those infected with Ebola.
-For example, over 1,300 people who potentially came into contact with Ebola in Goma were vaccinated, which has helped contain what many feared would be a rapid spread in an urban center.
+Up until November, an experimental Ebola vaccine — that was not yet authorised for widespread use — was distributed on a “compassionate basis” to protect the people that are at highest risk of the Ebola outbreak.
+The vaccine was only available to health workers and others that were in contact with those infected with Ebola.
+For example, over 1,300 people who potentially came into contact with Ebola in Goma were vaccinated, which has helped contain what many feared would be a rapid spread in an urban centre.

 Q: Who is working to contain the outbreak?